opdavies/oliverdavies.uk/source/_pages/index.md

 Hi, I'm Oliver.
 I'm an Acquia-certified Drupal Triple Expert and Software Development Consultant with {{ site.yearsExperience }} years of experience.

-I'm a Drupal core contributor, module and theme maintainer, former Drupal Association staff member, and multiple-time DrupalCon speaker.
+I'm a Drupal core contributor, module and theme maintainer, former Developer for the Drupal Association, and multiple-time DrupalCon speaker.

 ## What I can help you with